-During the campus closure, we are offering our services virtually during regular hours: Monday - Thursday 8:30 am - 8 pm, Friday 9 am - 3 pm (all Pacific Standard Time).
+Currently, we are offering our services virtually during regular hours: Monday - Thursday 8:30 am - 8 pm, Friday 9 am - 4 pm (all Pacific Standard Time).

 In terms of Writing Conference requirements, we hope to be as flexible as possible while continuing to honor our class terms.

 - Students may continue to earn hours online by logging into our Canvas shell

 - Students may have virtual conferences with professors by uploading writing online and clicking on a link provided on our Canvas shell to open a meeting.

 - Students may continue to ask questions and receive support by posting in our "Questions and Answers" discussion forum in the Canvas shell or emailing IVCWritingCenter@ivc.edu.

 The Writing Center offers assistance, services, and resources to students enrolled in a Writing Conference course (WR 181, WR 182, WR 382, ESL 382, WR 375, and WR 385):

 - Students come to the Center to meet with English instructors for one-on-one conferences.
 During conferences, students receive advice, direction, and encouragement regarding reading and writing assignments including essays, research papers, journals, brainstorming activities, and analysis and interpretation for written work assigned in Irvine Valley College writing classes.
 Note: Instructors do not edit, proofread, ghostwrite, fix, or otherwise correct student writing.

 - Students may use the Center as a study area and may refer to the texts located there: dictionaries, thesauri, atlas, grammar and research handbooks, Oxford English Dictionary, and numerous anthologies of classic and contemporary writing.